aisingapore/sealion/README.md

 ### Ollama

-To run SEA-LION locally with Ollama via command line:
+To run SEA-LION locally with Ollama via the command line:
 1. [Download and install Ollama](https://ollama.com)
 2. Run and chat with SEA-LION with the following command
    ```python